Optimal Decision Rules when Payoffs are Partially Identified: Treatment Assignment

-Using the data set, we compute the optimal decision as described above.
-For this, we increase the Lipschitz constant in (\ref{eq:lipschitz}) from $C = 0.025$ in IK to $C = 0.25$ so that the bounds on $\theta$ are non-empty.
-Figures \ref{f:ik_de_male} and \ref{f:ik_de_female} plot the quasi-posterior distribution of the robust welfare contrast $b(P)$ for males and females, respectively, for $P|\hat{P} \sim N (\hat P, \Sigma)$.
+We compute the optimal decision as described above using data from \cite{IK}.
+We increase the Lipschitz constant in (\ref{eq:lipschitz}) from $C = 0.025$ in their paper to $C = 0.25$ so that the bounds on $\theta$ are non-empty.
+Figures \ref{f:ik_de_male} and \ref{f:ik_de_female} plot the quasi-posterior distribution of $b(\mu)$ under $\mu \sim N(\hat \mu,\hat \Sigma)$ for males and females, respectively.
 Both figures display the mean $\bar b_n$ whose sign determines the optimal treatment decision $\delta^*_n$ in (\ref{eq:example.treatment.optimal}).
-We also display the plug-in value $b(\hat P)$ whose sign determines the plug-in rule $\delta^{plug}_n$ in (\ref{eq:example.treatment.plug}).
+We also display the plug-in value $b(\hat \mu)$ whose sign determines the plug-in rule $\delta^{plug}_n$ in (\ref{eq:example.treatment.plug}).

-In Figure \ref{f:ik_de_male} (male youths) we see that the distribution has a mode located at zero and a pronounced right-skew.
-Recall that the lower bound is $\max_{1 \leq k \leq K} (P_k - C \|x_0 - x_k\|)$.
-When evaluated at the $\hat P$, the largest value of $\hat P_k - C \|x_0 - x_k\|$ is $-0.3190$ (corresponding to a US study) and the second-largest is $-0.3298$ (corresponding to a Brazilian study).
-As the maximum is not well separated relative to sampling uncertainty (the average $s_k$ across the $K$ studies is $0.034$), the distribution of the lower bound is right-skewed because it behaves like a maximum of two Gaussians.
-The upper bound is less skewed because the minimum (which corresponds to a Colombian study) is better separated.
+In Figure \ref{f:ik_de_male} (male youths) we see that the distribution has a pronounced right-skew.
+Recall that the lower bound is $\max_{1 \leq k \leq K} (\mu_k - C \|x_0 - x_k\|)$.
+When evaluated at $\hat \mu$, the largest value of $\hat \mu_k - C \|x_0 - x_k\|$ is $-0.3190$ (corresponding to a US study) and the second-largest is $-0.3298$ (corresponding to a Brazilian study).
+As the maximum is not well separated relative to sampling uncertainty (the average $s_k$ across the studies is $0.034$), the distribution of the lower bound is right-skewed because it behaves like a maximum of two Gaussians.
+The upper bound is less skewed because the minimum (corresponding to a Colombian study) is better separated.
 As a consequence of this asymmetry, the mean $\bar b_n$ is positive and the optimal decision is to treat.
-By contrast, the plug-in value $b(\hat P)$ is negative so the plug-in decision is to not treat.
-In Section~\ref{sec:optimality} we show this difference between the two rules is as predicted by our optimality theory.
+By contrast, the plug-in value $b(\hat \mu)$ is negative so the plug-in decision is to not treat.
+In Section~\ref{sec:optimality} we show this difference between the two rules, where the optimal rule predicts treatment more aggressively than the plug-in rule, is as predicted by our optimality theory.

 The situation is different for female youths (Figure \ref{f:ik_de_female}).
-Here the minima and maxima are relatively better separated, so the distribution of $b(P)$ for $P|\hat{P} \sim N(\hat P,\Sigma)$ is close to Gaussian.
-In consequence, the mean $\bar b_n$ and the plug-in value $b(\hat P)$ are almost identical, and the optimal and plug-in decisions are both to treat.
+Here the minima and maxima are relatively better separated, so the distribution of $b(\mu)$ for $\mu \sim N(\hat \mu,\hat \Sigma)$ is close to Gaussian.
+In consequence, the mean $\bar b_n$ and the plug-in value $b(\hat \mu)$ are almost identical, and the optimal and plug-in decisions are both to treat.